kaliop-uk/ezmigrationbundle/README.md

     - execute the migration command using a Symfony environment which has reduced logging and kernel debug disabled: the default configuration for the `dev` environment is known to leak memory

-* if you get fatal errors with he message 'You cannot create a service ("request") of an inactive scope ("request")', take a look at the following issue for a possible explanation and ideas for workarounds: https://jira.ez.no/browse/EZP-24691
+* if you get fatal errors with the message 'You cannot create a service ("request") of an inactive scope ("request")', take a look at the following issue for a possible explanation and ideas for workarounds: https://jira.ez.no/browse/EZP-24691